matrix-org/matrix-authentication-service/docs/reference/configuration.md

     client_auth_method: none
 ```

-**Note:** any additions or modification in this list are synced with the database on server startup.
+**Note:** any additions or modifications in this list are synced with the database on server startup.
 Removed entries are only removed with the [`config sync --prune`](../reference/cli/config.md#config-sync---prune---dry-run) command.

 ## `secrets`